Compare the best internet service providers in Ferris. Find fiber, cable, and wireless options.

 92% of sampled city area has broadband infrastructure

-Ferris, TX has a highly concentrated broadband market (HHI: 47,679) where Starlink dominates with 100% coverage reach — 0 percentage points ahead of the next-largest provider, Viasat at 100%.
-In highly concentrated markets, consumers typically see fewer promotional offers and less pressure on the leading provider to invest in network upgrades.
-The remaining 8 providers in Ferris, TX cover a fraction of addresses, limiting their competitive impact.
+Ferris, TX has a moderately concentrated broadband market (HHI: 2,142) where Spectrum leads with 77% coverage reach — 3 percentage points ahead of the next-largest provider, AT&T Internet at 74%.
+With one provider this dominant, Ferris, TX households often have fewer competing deals to play off each other, and the leader faces little urgency to cut prices or upgrade speeds.
+The remaining 4 providers in Ferris, TX cover a fraction of addresses, limiting their competitive impact.
 Research from the FCC shows that markets with one dominant provider average higher monthly costs compared to markets with two or more meaningfully overlapping competitors.
-Fiber internet is available from 4 providers (AT&T Internet, Rise Broadband, Frontier Fiber), with 74% fiber coverage — significantly above the national average of 57%.
+Fiber internet is available from 3 providers (AT&T Internet, Rise Broadband, Frontier Fiber), with 74% fiber coverage — significantly above the national average of 57%.
 Fiber delivers symmetrical upload and download speeds — a key advantage for households with multiple remote workers, video conference participants, or content creators who upload large files.
 Nationally, fiber represents the fastest-growing broadband technology segment, expanding at roughly 8 percentage points of coverage per year.
 Spectrum provides the primary cable broadband alternative with 77% coverage — cable coverage in line with the national average of 72%.
 Cable internet uses DOCSIS 3.1 technology to deliver download speeds of 100 Mbps to 1.2 Gbps, though upload speeds (typically 10-35 Mbps) lag behind fiber's symmetrical performance.
 For households that do not require heavy upstream bandwidth, cable plans often offer competitive pricing to fiber.
 Fixed wireless internet — including 5G home internet services — is available from AT&T Internet and T-Mobile, reaching 74% of addresses (well above the national fixed wireless average of 32%).
 Fixed wireless offers a no-installation alternative that is increasingly competitive with cable for everyday internet use, with speeds typically ranging from 50-300 Mbps download.
 Unlike satellite, fixed wireless delivers lower latency (20-40 ms), making it viable for video conferencing and gaming.
 Satellite internet (Starlink, Viasat, HughesNet) reaches addresses that wired broadband can't.
 Starlink's low-Earth-orbit (LEO) technology delivers 20-60 ms latency — a major improvement over geostationary services at 600+ ms — making it a practical choice for rural households without fixed-line options.

 Fiber availability at 65% is modestly ahead of the national average of 57%, putting Ferris, TX slightly ahead of the nationwide fiber buildout curve.
 Nationally, fiber coverage is expanding by roughly 8 percentage points per year, driven by BEAD infrastructure grants and private carrier investment from AT&T, Frontier, and Google Fiber.
 Cable internet coverage at 44% is 28 points below the national average of 72%, which is notable since cable is typically the most widely available broadband technology.
 Residents in uncabled areas should look to fixed wireless or satellite as the primary high-speed alternative.
 Fixed wireless internet — including 5G home internet from T-Mobile and Verizon — covers 89% of addresses, 57 points above the national fixed wireless average of 32%.
 Higher-than-average wireless availability gives residents an additional competitive alternative that can keep wired ISP pricing in check.
 Fiber-optic coverage here is above average and growing.
 Nationally, fiber availability has expanded by roughly 8 percentage points per year since 2022, with ISPs like AT&T, Frontier, and Google Fiber leading the rollout of high-speed internet.